jeromecoupe/iad_jekyll_introduction/jekyll_introduction_en.md

 - Jekyll will process all files with a YAML Front Matter (including empty YAML Front Matters), make them available in memory and make them usable by the Liquid templating engine and Jekyll tags.
 - Files and folders with a name starting with underscore will not be transferred to the `_site` folder, while the others will be after having been processed by the Jekyll pipeline.

-When in your project folder, the `jekyll build` command is used to generate your website.
+When in your project folder, the `jekyll build` or `bundle exec jekyll build` commands are used to generate your website.
 If you want the regeneration to happen every time a file is changed, just use the `--watch` flag: `jekyll build --watch`.

-You can also use `jekyll serve` to launch a development server and vie your site at `http://localhost:4000/` (auto-regeneration is on by default).
+You can also use `jekyll serve` or `bundle exec jekyll serve` to launch a development server and vie your site at `http://localhost:4000/` (auto-regeneration is on by default).

 Since Jekyll 3.0.0 you can use `jekyll build --incremental` to regenerate only the parts of the site that changed instead of the hole thing each time, a big deal for huge websites.
 You can also use `jekyll build --profiler` and Jekyll will give you a build time for each of your resources to identify possible bottlenecks.